LionhardCH/tramsecurityGit/README.md

-# MakeZurich 2017
+# 	Tram Security

 - NodeJs App
-- Subscribes data stream from thethingsnetwork.org (MQTT)
+- simulates data stream from resources.
-- Writes the data stream to the database
 - The live data stream visualized in a map (Google Maps)